Michigan High School Football Player Mocks D-II Championship Program For Scholarship Offer Snub

 Grand Valley State did not offer him a scholarship to play college football.

 Grand Valley State University competes in the Great Lakes Intercollegiate Athletic Conference.
-The Lakers have won 18 Division II national championships since the turn of the millennium, including a four-peat in 2021, 2022, 2023 and 2024.
-They will close out the spring practice period with their annual spring game on Saturday.
+The Lakers made the playoff in 18 of the last 27 years, as recently as 2021, 2022, 2023 and 2024.
+They won Division II national titles in 2002, 2003, 2005 and 2006.
+This year’s roster will close out the spring practice period with their annual spring game on Saturday.

 Kaelin Tate took a visit to campus over the weekend.
 He did not leave with an offer.

 This post has created a dialogue on social media.
-Tate (or the person that runs his account) meant this post in jest.
+Tate (or the person that runs his social media) meant this post in jest.
 He has to work harder to earn his offers.
 He is ready for the grind!